 If you truly need a second-year visa, and can’t get a job on an animal farm, then get it over with when you first arrive in Australia because you don’t want to leave it until the end.

 Benefits of a Fruit Picking Job

-- Easiest job to get that covers second-year visa extension
+- The easiest job to get that covers a second-year visa extension

 Negatives of a Fruit Picking Job